-- Unemployment rates in Haringey were falling pre pandemic, before sharply rising in the first year of it to 7.1%.
-Since then however they have rapidly declined, and despite a large increase in the last year are now the thirteenth lowest in London at 4.5%, lower than the SN (5.5%) and London (5.2%) averages. - In the last year Haringey's unemployment rose from an absolute of 1.9% to 4.5%.
-At the same time London's rate rose by 0.5% while SN's rate rose by only 0.1%. - Haringey has a larger number of JSA and ESA claimants than the SN or London averages.
+- In the last 5 years until the pandemic levels of unemployment in London have been decreasing while levels of employment have been increasing.
+Haringey saw greater levels of decrease, and had a low of 2.6% in the 12 months from Jul 19-Jun 20. - Haringey then however saw a spike in the pandemic year to it's highest level in the last 7 years (at 7.1%), though has fallen again this year down to 3.4%, lower than it's SN average (4.9%) and the London average (4.8%) - Haringey has a larger number of JSA and ESA claimants than the SN or London averages.
 The number of JSA claimants saw a significant rise due to COVID-19, with Haringey's figures rising 93% from Feb-20 to Aug-20, however this is a smaller percentage increase than SN (121%) and London (131%).
 Claimant numbers have since fallen to below pre COVID levels.
-ESA claimants on the other hand have continued their downwards trend, with Haringey constantly having a higher number of claimants than the SN and London average throughout
+ESA claimants on the other hand have continued their downwards trend despite COVID-19, with Haringey constantly having a higher number of claimants than the SN and London average throughout